 The Wise Women – Spirituality

 I like to think that psychoanalyst Sabina Spielrein a woman in the shadow of C. G. Jung and Sigmund Freud (see here), resembles the archetype of the Wise Woman or Queen (in exile).
 The archetype of the Wise Women inhabits not ethereal regions where all appears as bright and luminous, the Wise Women inhabits like the magician the shadows.
 She is at home near the earth, even inside the earth, inside the dark, moist, primordial womb, the source of all fertility.
 The Wise One is no longer young.
-She is mature, rooted.
+She started as precious child, but is mature now, rooted.
 She is likely to be old.
 Like a priest she may have even loved, but she has now transcended all sexuality and reproductivity and has reached a state of superior wisdom.

 Lover – Eros